 Lay offs and short time

-If an employer has contracted to provide an employee with work, then it will be a breach of contract to “lay off” the worker when there is insufficient work for him.
-The employee may choose to treat themself as constructively dismissed.
-If the employee and the employer treat the contract as continuing however the law may still entitle the employee to claim redundancy.
+If an employer has contracted to provide an employee with work, it will be a breach of contract to “lay off” the worker when there is insufficient work for them.
+The employee may take it to mean they have been constructively dismissed.
+If the employee and the employer treat the contract as continuing the employee may be entitled to claim redundancy.

 An employer who wants to agree terms for someone to leave their employment obviously does not want that employee to leave and bring a claim in an employment tribunal alleging they have been unfairly dismissed or a victim of discrimination.